unicode-org/cldr/docs/ldml/tr35-general.md

 </durationUnit>
 ```

-The type contains a skeleton, where 'h' stands for hours, 'm' for minutes, and 's' for sections.
+The type contains a skeleton, where 'h' stands for hours, 'm' for minutes, and 's' for seconds.
 These are the same symbols used in availableFormats, except that there is no need to distinguish different forms of the hour.

 ### 6.7 <a name="coordinateUnit" href="#coordinateUnit">coordinateUnit</a>